• Home

 Laurel and Hardy - Their Purple Moment (1928)

-Laurel and Hardy filming location then and now from the 1928 movie Their Purple Moment.
+Then and now view: Laurel and Hardy filming location from the 1928 movie Their Purple Moment.

 The film location used in this Laurel and Hardy movie is in the West Adams district of Los Angeles in front of 1750 West 22nd Street.
 The home seen in the film still stands today and is now over 100 years old (built in 1923).